MMeskhi/Memory-Game/README.md

 #### Description

 - Fully responsive
-- Find two same colors twelve times in 100 seconds to win
+- Find two same colors sixteen times in 2 minutes to win

 #### Built with